HR-FairyTail-FEC/project_atelier/README.md

 This Hack Reactor front-end project is a multi-page e-commerce website retrieving all product information from an API database.
 Given a wireframe design, our group of four software engineers developed a front-end project reflecting the design and following a list of features requirements.
-Users will be able to interact with the UI and view products or services for sale.

 ## Tech Stack
 **Built with**